Noxid86/handbook/Benefits and Perks/Profit Sharing.md

 Each month, the company will reserve a portion of company profit according to the table below.
 The reserved funds will be held in an account until the next profit sharing distribution at which time all funds in the program will be distributed.
 Profit sharing distributions are made twice annually on or around April 10th and October 10th.

-The amount of profit reserved depends on the company's current performance on a tiered scale:
+The amount of profit reserved depends on the company's performance in the given month based on a tiered scale:

 <table>
   <tr>